Honkai Impact 3rd: Development

 The production team for Honkai Impact 3rd grew from a 7-person start to employing over 200 employees in 2018. miHoYo offers small amounts of in-game currency to users that fill out surveys about their experience in the game, allowing the game's developers to adjust future events and tweak the game.
 As a result, Honkai Impact 3rd is under a continuous-update system, patching bug fixes and changing or adding content multiple times per year.
 The game has had many significant changes since launch, including rewriting the entire first two chapters of the story in a December 2018 update.
 The developers stated that their decision to make Honkai Impact 3rd be in the free-to-play monetization system (rather than a premium, or paid, game) with the purpose of making the game more available to players.
 Devil May Cry and Bayonetta significantly affected the game makers' ideas for the fight system of Honkai Impact 3rd.

-After a few years of users emulating Honkai Impact 3rd on computers and an update making emulation more difficult, the game's official PC version was developed, releasing to the public on December 26, 2019.
+The official PC version was released to the public on December 26, 2019.
+A massive expansion of the game, titled Honkai Impact 3rd Part 2 was released on February 29, 2024.
+Built upon the existing game, the update marks the start of the second major story arc of the game, with new characters, reworked UI, an updated engine, and a shift from a mission-based structure to a limited open-world structure.

+Related media

 Manga

 Honkai Impact 3rd features an ongoing serialized manga of the same name in Chinese and in English.
 The manga begins before Chapter 1 of the main game story arc that aims to supplement and flesh out the in-game plot, and often includes character origins.
 Several in-game battlesuits worn by the Valkyries are illustrated in the manga as well.
 The manga has three prequel titles and one main title.